SoarGroup/SoarGroup.github.io/docs/soar_manual/08_SpatialVisualSystem.md

 The primary data structure of SVS is the scene graph.
 The scene graph is a tree in which the nodes represent objects in the scene and the edges represent "part-of" relationships between objects.
-An example scene graph consisting of a car and a pole is shown in Figure 8.2.
-The scene graph’s leaves are **geometry nodes** and its interior nodes are **group nodes**.
+An example scene graph consisting of a car and a pole is shown in the figure above.
+The scene graph's leaves are **geometry nodes** and its interior nodes are **group nodes**.
 Geometry nodes represent atomic objects that have intrinsic shape, such as the wheels and chassis in the example.
 Currently, the shapes supported by SVS are points, lines, convex